 Home to the Office of TRIO Programs

-We serve a combined +1,398 students from LPS and UNL.
-ETS serves 6 middle schools: Culler, Dawes, Goodrich, Lefler, Mickle, and Park.
-ETS, RUB and UBMS serve students with distinct interests from 3 high schools: Lincoln High, North Star, and Northeast.
-SSS provides support and services to eligible UNL undergraduate students from all majors and degrees.
+We serve a combined +1,398 students from Lincoln Public Schools and the university.
+ETS serves five middle schools: Culler, Dawes, Lefler, Mickle, and Park.
+ETS, RUB and UBMS serve students with distinct interests from three high schools: Lincoln High, North Star, and Northeast.
+SSS provides support and services to eligible university undergraduate students from all majors and degrees.

 We offer services, which include tutoring, mentoring, assistance in identifying and applying to a college, assistance in applying for financial aid, personal and financial counseling, career counseling, resume reviews, workplace and college visits, special instruction in reading, writing, study skills, and mathematics, academic assistance in high school, assistance to reenter high school or college.